ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v41.md

 Review the following information about Caveonix RiskForesight™ for this release:

-* Caveonix RiskForesight is offered as a per-host license for new deployments of Caveonix on VMware Regulated Workloads and VMware Security and Compliance Readiness Bundle instances.
-For VMware vCenter Server deployments, Caveonix is still offered as license packs that are priced per virtual machine (VM).
+* Caveonix RiskForesight is offered as a per-host license for new deployments of Caveonix on VMware Regulated Workloads and Security and Compliance Readiness Bundle instances.
+For vCenter Server deployments, Caveonix is still offered as license packs that are priced per virtual machine (VM).
 * A Caveonix RiskForesight license is valid for five years.
-* Deleting Caveonix RiskForesight deletes the initial Caveonix RiskForesight license associated with the service.
+* Deleting Caveonix RiskForesight deletes the initial Caveonix RiskForesight license that was associated with the service.

 ### Services support for vCenter Server multizone instances
 {: #relnotes_v41-services-multizone-vcs-instances}